Universal Migrator Part 2: Flight of the Migrator: Plot background

 Flight of the Migrator continues the story of the final living human being, the colonist on Mars, and his decision to go even further back in time.
 Using the Dream Sequencer machine, he travels all the way back to just before the Universe was formed, theoretically before the Big Bang, when there was nothing but chaos.
 The colonist observes the creation of the very first soul, known as the Universal Migrator.
 It is from this soul that all others are formed, through a division of the original soul.
 Each resulting soul then travels off into the Universe to bring life in some form to the planet they inhabit.

-The colonist follows the soul bound for Earth, as it travels through countless astronomical entities, such as quasars, pulsars, supernovas, eventually entering a black hole, traveling through a wormhole, and coming out the other side through a white hole directed towards our Solar System.
+The colonist follows the soul bound for Earth, as it travels through countless astronomical entities, such as quasars, pulsars, supernovas, eventually entering a black hole, traveling through a wormhole, and coming out the other side through a white hole directed towards the Solar System.
 The colonist's ambitious time travel subsequently overloads the Dream Sequencer, resulting in his death while hypnotized by the machine; however, his eternal self receives a message from the Migrator: "Eternity lies before you.
 You are the new Migrator!"